albar965/littlenavmap-manual/en/INFO.md

 ### Tab AI / Multiplayer

 Information about an AI or multiplayer aircraft or ship is displayed in this tab if a vehicle is clicked on the map.

-This also includes departure and destination airports for aircraft that can be shown on the map by clicking on the blue links \(only if a flight plan is filed\).
+This also includes departure and destination airports for aircraft that can be shown on the map by clicking on the blue links \(only for FSX or P3D and if a flight plan is filed\).

-Note that information on AI aircraft is limited on X-Plane.
+Note that information on AI aircraft is limited on X-Plane where only position, altitude and heading can be displayed.

 ![AI Aircraft Information](../images/infoacai.jpg "AI Aircraft Information")